groksrc/flutter_architecture_samples/README.md

 * [todos_repository_base](example/todos_repository_base) - Defines foundational base classes that every implementation should use including the shape of the Repository and Entities.
 * [todos_repository_simple](example/todos_repository_simple) - Demonstrates implementing the repository pattern and testing strategies for working with the filesystem.
 Used to provide local storage and mock web storage to samples.
+* [todos_repository_firebase](example/todos_repository_firebase) - Demonstrates implementing the repository pattern and testing strategies for using the [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/) as the backing store.
+* [todos_repository_firebase_rtdb](example/todos_repository_firebase_rtdb) - Demonstrates implementing the repository pattern and testing strategies for using the [Firebase Realtime Database](https://firebase.google.com/docs/database/) as the backing store.
 * [integration_tests](example/integration_tests) - Demonstrates how to write selenium-style integration (aka end to end) tests using the Page Object Model.
 This test suite is run against all samples.

 ### Why a todo app?